To content

 Even though exceptions apply to Switzerland and the United Kingdom, there are still exchange opportunities here.
 The same application formalities often apply.

 If you have applied for the 2026/2027 academic year in your department and have successfully obtained a place in the Erasmus+ program, the application for Erasmus+ financial support is made via a second (follow-up) form on the student portal.
+This application for Erasmus+ financial support must be submitted by 31 March 2026 at the latest.

 Log back into the student portal (where you are already registered), fill out the second (follow-up) form Application for an Erasmus+ SMS grant, and submit it at the end.